Nuix/discover-extension-sdk/API.md

 Displays or hides a loading mask over the UIX to block user interactions.

+#### .setTools(tools) ⇒ <[Promise]>
+- `tools` <[Array]<[ToolConfig]>> Array of tool configurations to display in Ringtail.
+- returns: A promise that resolves when the tools have successfully been constructed and populated in the Ringtail UI.
+Rejects with details if the tool config was malformed.

+Allows a UIX to display buttons and other simple UI widgets in Ringtail's toolbars, giving them a native look and feel.
+To be notified when users interact with these tools, subscribe to the [ToolAction](#toolaction) event.

 #### .query(graphQl[, variables]) ⇒ <[Promise]>
 - `graphQl` <[String]> [GraphQL]((http://graphql.org/learn/)) query for Ringtail's Connect API.
 - `variables` <[Object]> (Optional) Object providing values for variables in the query.